 We arrived fairly early in the morning via the shuttle and set off, following signs toward Alberta Falls.
 The falls is about 0.8 miles (1.3 km) and 200 vertical feet (61 m) from the trailhead, and tumbles 25 feet (7.6 m) down Glacier Gorge.
 As with most waterfalls, Alberta Falls is at its peak in early summer when the snow is melting.

 Beyond the falls, the trail continues its upward climb to a junction; veer right toward Loch Vale, also sometimes called Loch Lake or The Loch.
 At a second junction 2 miles (3.2 km) from the trailhead take the middle fork, continuing toward Loch Vale.
+All of these junctions are well-signed.

 From this junction, the trail climbs up a hillside above Icy Brook before curving around to Loch Vale at about 2.8 miles (4.5 km) from the trailhead.

-Many people turn around here, and Loch Vale is well worth the hike on its own, but for those looking for a longer, more challenging hike, you can press on to Timberline Falls, Lake of Glass, and Sky Pond.
+Many people turn around here, and Loch Vale is well worth the hike on its own.
+But for those looking for a longer, more challenging hike, you can press on to Timberline Falls, Lake of Glass, and Sky Pond.
 The trail traverses the northern shore of Loch Vale, maintaining a fairly steady elevation until it once again rises alongside Icy Brook toward Timberline Falls.

 The falls itself can be seen from the trail, and as you stand at the base of the falls and gaze upwards, you’ll be staring at the next section of the trail as well.
 This is the most difficult section of the hike, as you’ll essentially be climbing up the right side of Timberline Falls.
 Climbing gear isn’t required, but you will sometimes need to use your hands and you’ll likely be navigating wet rocks.